MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

                                   initial_types=[('input', FloatTensorType([1, 2]))])
 ~~~

+As before convert_sklearn takes Scikit-learn model as a first argument, and the target_opset for the second argument.
 Users can replace `LinearSVC` with other scikit-learn models such as `RandomForestClassifier`.
 Please note that [mlgen](mlgen.md) uses the `name` parameter to generate class names and variables.
 If `name` is not provided, then a GUID is generated, which will not comply with variable naming conventions for languages like C++/C#.

 ## Convert Scikit-learn pipelines